Mennatallah98/ContinuousEvaluationWithKafka/README.md

 ## Dynamic model

-The model is trained on the incoming data and its preformance is compared to the static modl.
+The model is trained on the incoming data and its preformance is compared to the static model.